 Unlike grass seed, which can be sown on top of your existing lawn, sod requires a blank slate to thrive.
 Have a professional lawn care service prepare your yard for sod by removing grass, aerating and amending the soil, and removing rocks and other debris that could affect the sod’s ability to root.
 This hard work creates a perfect environment for sod to root, find nourishment, and turn into the rich, green lawn you have always dreamed of.

 This work can be done up to two months before the time the sod is installed.
 If you are itching to move ahead with creating a beautiful lawn but it is not the best time to transplant sod, you may still be able to lay the ground work for this landscaping project.
+Learn more about lawn masters designs.

 Would you like to have sod installed at your home or place of business?
-If so, please give us a call at 859-321-8080 to learn about the availability of Kentucky turf grasses and schedule an installation.
+If so, please give us a call at 859-321-8080 to learn about the availability of turf grasses and schedule an installation.